 White: We wanted to make sure we chose a partner that had a bench so we wouldn’t have to worry about their ability to maintain that talent.
-If we could find a partner who could handle the day-to-day administration tasks as well as security and disaster recovery, our people could focus more on business-based projects.
+We needed a partner who could handle the day-to-day administration tasks.
+We also needed a security and disaster recovery partner.
+With this support, our people could focus more on business-based projects.
 As I also mentioned, we needed someone who could do this remotely.
-We’re in rural Indiana, and we knew we probably wouldn’t find a local partner.
+We’re located in rural Indiana, and we knew we probably wouldn’t find a local partner.

-In general, we looked for a partner that could provide us the broadest range of services for a competitive cost, but we really wanted someone who we were comfortable working with because we needed this relationship to be long-term.
+In general, we looked for a partner that could provide us the broadest range of services for a competitive cost.
+We really wanted someone who we were comfortable working with because we needed this relationship to be long-term.

 We felt that with Connectria.
 They were easy to work with, and it was easy to understand what was covered and what wasn’t.
-If we do something that’s out of scope, we understand that the partner needs to charge for that, but with some companies, it was just unclear what was covered and what wasn’t.
+If we do something that’s out of scope, we understand that the partner needs to charge for that.
+However, with some companies, it was just unclear what was covered and what wasn’t.
 In these types of relationships, there is a risk of being nickel and dimed, and we didn’t want to experience that.
-We also felt really good about the process that Connectria followed to onboard our organization, and so far, we’ve found the No Jerks branding to be true.
+We also felt really good about the process that Connectria followed to onboard our organization.
+So far, we’ve also found the No Jerks philosophy to be true.

 Interviewer: How long have you been working with Connectria now, and what’s the working relationship with them like?

 White: We’ve been working with them since 2013.
-We have routine, monthly meetings where we make sure everybody is on the same page.
-Our account manager will fire off a report of everything that has happened over the month, and we’ll review that during the meeting.
+We have a routine, monthly meeting where we make sure everybody is on the same page.
+Our account manager will fire off a report of everything that has happened over the month which we’ll review.